Most viewed Tweet February https://t.co/fVH6c4HItz

 #ShelveSandstone!

-There is a playbook, an operating manual if you like, for the growth and development of Nanaimo.
+From random notes There is a playbook, an operating manual if you like, for the growth and development of Nanaimo.
 It contains dozens and dozens of practical ideas that can be applied and tested.
 Ideas for safe compact neighbourhoods with parks and squares and corner stores.
 Ideas with the potential to add up to the safe, equitable, inclusive, diverse and prosperous city we know Nanaimo can be.

 Some of these ideas have worked elsewhere but might not work here, some have failed elsewhere but might work here.
 We can keep what shows promise, withdraw ones that don’t, then test some more.
 Caveat: some assembly required, some DIY.